cobbman/cornerstone-library-template/README.txt

 #################################################################

 This plugin template has all the basics you need to get started with building your own custom element for the Cornerstone Page Builder for WordPress.
 It was created by William <hello@bigwilliam.com>.
-Please let me know what you thing of this template, or ask me anything, at http://cornerstonelibrary.com/contact
+Please let me know what you think, or ask me anything, at http://cornerstonelibrary.com/contact

 Cornerstone Library is a collection of community developed elements for Cornerstone.
 Learn more at: http://cornerstonelibrary.com